Overview · ← Project plan

 Any forwarded phone call~15 min later the agent texts to confirm they connected + ask for feedback.
 No need to detect missed-vs-answered.Locked

-Handoff pointOwnership owns through tour scheduled or application submitted; LAG owns everything after.
+Handoff pointOwnership owns through tour completed or application submitted; LAG owns everything after.
 Plus the one post-tour feedback text.Locked

 Which number whereOwnership # on website + marketing.
 On service surfaces (lease, packet, portal, service-call card), LAG # is bold/front-and-center, with a small footnote: "Feedback for ownership?
 [Foothold #]."Locked

 Ownership # gets service tickets / serves residentsYes by design, it's the visible, relational number (birthday texts, life events, "got your card?").
-Service tickets that land there get auto-saved + redirected.
+Service tickets that land there get auto-saved + redirected to the Resident Portal, which is the right answer today and permanently at Owyhee.
+On NPI-owned properties, once live and once both gates clear, the redirect becomes a filing: verify the resident, then create the ticket (decided 2026-08-05).
 Foothold stays the forward-facing brand keeping the PM honest.Locked

 8. Context & data freshness (the EliseAI lesson)